techservicesillinois/elmr/README.md

 Copy this file to a location configured in your httpd's configuration.
 Edit as appropriate.
 See the [`workers.properties` reference](https://tomcat.apache.org/connectors-doc/reference/workers.html) for contents.
 For elmr, this ought to be a minimal configuration.

 ## Running

+For general information about running a Tomcat server, see [RUNNING.TXT](https://tomcat.apache.org/tomcat-9.0-doc/RUNNING.txt).
+These instructions are provided here to get you started with the basic elmr configuration.

 ### Starting